randiquek/Assessment-Java-Full-Stack-Application/README.md

 - User is presented with main page that displays top featured games
 - User can view games by genre, top games, or new games
 - User can view games and add to a wishlist
-- User can also write a review for the game they are viewing (or even add a game rating)
+- User can also write a review for the game they are viewing
 - User can also view their profile

 ### Admin Story